benlinton/dotfiles/README.md

 * Windows XP (using Cygwin; minimal support)

-## Architecture
+## Structure

-#### Overview

 * `bin/` - executables available via $PATH
 * `docs/` - help files, tutorials, cheatsheets, etc.
 * `functions/` - autoloaded global functions
 * `modules/` - autoloaded config files grouped by library/feature/package
-* `script/` - utility executables not available via $PATH (e.g. installers)
-* `bootstrap.sh` - core script that loads all functions and modules
+* `init.sh` - main script that loads all functions and modules

-#### Bootstrap

-The `bootstrap.sh` exports global shell variables, loads functions, loads modules, etc. It is the core script that all other dotfiles activity gets routed through.

-The bootstrap file is sourced by very thin `.bashrc` and `.bash_profile` that are symlinked via the `modules/bash/` module.
-Once the symlink installer has been ran then the bootstrap script will begin working it's magic.

-#### Functions

-The `bootstrap.sh` loader will `source` functions before any modules load so all functions are available to all modules.

-Functions will load by alphabetic order of filename.
-Ideally, each file should contain one function.

-#### Autoload `*.bash.sh`

-After loading functions, the `bootstrap.sh` loader will find all files appended with `.bash.sh` and load them using the built-in `source` command.
-The bootstrap loader will take multiple passes to load bash files:

-1. first loading files ending in `.bash.first.sh`
-2. then `.bash.sh`
-3. and finally `.bash.last.sh`

-During each pass, files will load in alphabetical order of directory name followed by filename.
+## How it works

-#### Auto-install `*.symlink`
+#### `*.symlink` magic

-Files or directories ending with `.symlink` will get automatically symlinked into the `$HOME` directly when you run the dotfiles installer.
+All files and directories ending with `.symlink` will get automatically symlinked into the `$HOME` directory when you run the `dotfiles` installer.

-NOTE: The symlink source should not start with a dot, and the symlink installer will automatically add a preceeding dot to the symlink destination for you.
-For example, `~/.bashrc -> ~/.dotfiles/bash/bashrc.symlink`
+The `dotfiles` installer is safe in that it will never destroy existing files, it can run multiple times with the same outcome (i.e. idempotent), and you can undo all changes with the uninstaller.
+You'll only need to run the dotfiles installer once.

-After running the symlink installer, your $HOME folder will look something like:
+After running the `dotfiles` installer, your `$HOME` folder will look something
+like:

     $ ls -l `find ~ -maxdepth 1 -type l -print` lrwxr-xr-x  1 myuser  staff  57 Aug 11 11:28 /Users/myuser/.bash_profile@ -> /Users/myuser/.dotfiles/modules/bash/bash_profile.symlink